Paul Le Roux: Joseph Hunter

-Joseph Hunter, who would later become Le Roux's top hit man, was hired between 2007 and 2009.
+Joseph Hunter (born ca. 1965), who would later become Le Roux's top hit man, was hired between 2007 and 2009.
 Raised in Owensboro, Kentucky, Hunter had enlisted in the army in 1983 and joined the Rangers in 1985.
 Eight months later, in 1986, Hunter was discharged for medical reasons, after the death of a friend in his unit during a training exercise left him traumatized.
 He spent the rest of his military career as a drill sergeant and sniper instructor.
 Over the course of 18 years he was posted in Germany, Panama and Puerto Rico.
 He was retired in mid-2004, holding the rank of sergeant first class.
 He received multiple honors for his service in the Army.

 After retiring from the Army, Hunter returned to Owensboro.
 He planned to join the police, but never did.
 Sources are inconclusive about the reasons: Hunter either passed the New York City Police exam but decided the city was too expensive, or he was rejected due to his age, despite being in excellent physical condition.

 In 2005 Hunter became an inmate counselor at the Green River Correctional Complex.
 Dissatisfied with his job, he quit it after 15 months in 2006, and subsequently signed up with a private security firm.
 He was dispatched to Iraq, taking fingerprints and DNA swabs from company employees.
 Two years later he joined another firm, protecting US embassy staff and investigating suicide bombings.

 According to his family, Hunter had become increasingly short-tempered during his time in the army.
 Hunter himself stated that his time in Iraq exacerbated these traits.
 He became moody, irritable and aggressive.
 Later, while in custody following his arrest in 2013, he was diagnosed with PTSD.